Franchise Business Consultant Facts

 Free Franchise Consulting

-Working with a franchise consultant is a no-brainer for prospective franchisees.
+Working with a certified franchise consultant is a no-brainer for prospective franchisees.
 Franchise consultants provide consultation services for free.
 Instead of charging the candidate, they are paid by the franchisor once the candidate decides to move forward and signs a contract (a.k.a franchise agreement).
+The role of a consultant differs depending on who they’re working with at the time.

 Franchise Consultants (also known as Franchise Brokers) are Similar to Real Estate Brokers